koliaza/academic-kickstart/content/project/usable-security/index.md

 ---
 title: Usable security
 subtitle:
-summary: Putting the human at the center of the system authors :
+summary: Improving security by putting the human at the center of the system. authors :
 - enka
 tags: []